 Positive.
 This means the test found at least 1 HPV type that could cause cancer.
 It doesn't

 mean that you have cancer.
 But it may mean you need other tests.

 This test is done with a sample of cells from your cervix.
 To collect the sample,

-or both.
-These are used to collect samples of cells in the cervix.
+are used to collect samples of cells in the cervix.

 Does this test pose any risks?